Miami Dolphins vs. New Orleans Saints NFL Week 16 Odds, Plays and Insights for December 27, 2021

 Saints stats and trends

-- New Orleans has seven wins against the spread in 14 games this season.

-- The Saints have an ATS record of 5-3 in their eight games when underdogs by 2.5 points or more this season.
+- This year, the Saints have an ATS record of 5-3 in their eight games as an underdog of 2.5 points or more.

-- New Orleans' games this year have gone over the total in six out of 14 opportunities (42.9%).
+- New Orleans' games this season have gone over the point total in 42.9% of its opportunities (six times in 14 games with a set point total).

-- The Saints put up 22.4 points per game, comparable to the 22.3 the Dolphins give up.

-- When New Orleans records more than 22.3 points, it is 5-2 against the spread and 5-2 overall.
+- New Orleans is 5-2 against the spread and 5-2 overall in games when it puts up more than 22.3 points.

-- In games that New Orleans totals over 349.1 yards, the team is 3-3 against the spread and 2-4 overall.
+- In games that New Orleans churns out over 349.1 yards, the team is 3-3 against the spread and 2-4 overall.

-- The Saints have turned the ball over 16 times, five fewer times than the Dolphins have forced turnovers (21).

 Home and road insights

+- The Saints are winless ATS (0-2) as 2.5-point underdogs or greater at home.

-- In three of six games at home this year, New Orleans has gone over the total.
+- In three of six games at home this season, New Orleans has gone over the total.

-- Miami is 3-3 against the spread, and 2-4 overall, away from home.
+- Away from home, Miami is 3-3 against the spread, and 2-4 overall.

-- The Dolphins are unbeaten ATS (1-0) away from home as 2.5-point favorites or more.
+- On the road, the Dolphins are unbeaten ATS (1-0) as 2.5-point favorites or more.

-- Miami has gone over the total twice in six road games this year.
+- This season, in six away games, Miami has gone over the total twice.

 Powered by Data Skrive.